Understanding the regulations for drone piloting is essential to know whether you need a license to fly a drone.

-Whether a hobbyist or commercial drone pilot, during an event where your drone causes harm to other people’s property, and cost damage over 500USD, then you must report to the FAA about the incident.
+Whether a hobbyist or commercial drone pilot, during an event where your drone causes harm to other people’s property and costs damage over 500USD, you must report it to the FAA about the incident.

-Fortunately, a drone that is registered and has insurance can claim for the protection.
+Fortunately, a registered drone with insurance can claim protection.

 How hard is it to get a drone pilot’s license?

-As I suggested getting a drone pilot license is crucial to become a safer drone pilot.
+As I suggested getting a drone pilot license is crucial to becoming a safer drone pilot.

-To ensure the safety of airspace, a drone pilot must be aware of the regulations as well as have better skills.
+To ensure airspace safety, a drone pilot must be aware of the regulations and have better skills.

 A 16-year-old can apply for a drone pilot license.
 Typically 16-year-olds don’t have explicit aeronautical knowledge.

-Not just 16 years old, any individual not related to the aviation industry in any way has minimum knowledge of safer skies and multiple other aviation subjects.
+Not just 16 years old, any individual not related to the aviation industry has minimum knowledge of safer skies and multiple other aviation subjects.

-Thus anyone applying for a drone pilot license requires passing an aeronautical knowledge test.
+Thus anyone applying for a drone pilot license must pass an aeronautical knowledge test.

 Passing the drone license test is easy for one who studied aviation, but someone unaware of aviation matters except for flying a drone will struggle to pass the exam with a 70% score.